Positive Damping Region: A Graphic Tool for Passivization Analysis with Passivity Index: Preliminaries

 \item Any pure imaginary pole $j\omega$ of any element of $H(s)$ is a simple pole and the residue satisfies $\lim_{s\rightarrow j\omega}(s-j\omega)H(s)\succeq 0$. \end{enumerate} Besides, if $H(s-\varepsilon)$ is passive for a constant $\varepsilon>0$, it is called strictly passive. \end{definition}

-Among all three conditions in Definition \ref{def: passivity}, the second one is of most significance.
+Among all three conditions in Def.~\ref{def: passivity}, the second one is of most significance.
 For SISO systems, it reduces to $H(j\omega)+H^H(j\omega)=2\Re(H(j\omega))\geq 0$, i.e., the real part of its Nyquist plot stays positive, which usually implies positive damping in practice.
-For example, consider a power system model $H(s)=1/(ls+r)$, where $l$ and $r$ denote the equivalent inductance and resistance, respectively.
-Then, the condition \eqref{equ: PR condition 2}$=2r/[(l\omega)^2+r^2]$ holds iff the circuit has resistance $r>0$.
-To emphasize its significance, this paper specifically denotes it as the \textit{positive damping (PD)} condition.
+To emphasize its significance, we denote it as the \textit{positive damping (PD)} condition.

-\begin{definition}[Positive Damping Condition] Let $H(s)$ be a transfer matrix satisfying the domain requirements of Definition \ref{def: passivity}.
-We say $H$ satisfies the PD condition at $\omega\in\mathbb R$ if $j\omega$ is not a pole of $H$ and satisfies \eqref{equ: PR condition 2}. \end{definition}
+\begin{definition}[Positive Damping Condition] A transfer function matrix $H(s)$ satisfies the PD condition at a frequency $\omega\in\mathbb R$ if $j\omega$ is not a pole of $H$ and satisfies \eqref{equ: PR condition 2}.